Svehla/table-to-schema/README.md

 Library table-to-schema solves problem with converting 2 dimensional data from sql select to structure json schema.

-With simple configuration you can set parameters witch split 2 dimensional arrays by 1:N → 1:N → .. → 1:N and return new generated json schema.
+With simple configuration you can set parameters which split 2 dimensional arrays by 1:N → 1:N → .. → 1:N and return new generated json schema.